On a late summer's morning in South London, I sat down with Noel "Razor" Smith for a full English and an entire pack of Marlboro Reds.

 So what came next?

 I discovered there was a prison called Grendon in Buckinghamshire, which is a therapeutic jail that has a great success rate at turning violent people around.
-They take people with severe personality disorders, which they define as behavior that you keep despite the fact it hurts you and others.
+They take people with severe personality disorders, which they define as behaviour that you keep despite the fact it hurts you and others.
 I was a career criminal, so I fit the profile.
 They treated people with respect, and we did intense therapy every day.

 What kind of issues did you work on?

-The main thing they tried to instill in you was victim empathy.
+The main thing they tried to instil in you was victim empathy.
 When you're a criminal, you don't think of your victims.
-To you, they're not people, because if you personalize them it's another thing that will stop you from committing the crime.
+To you, they're not people, because if you personalise them it's another thing that will stop you from committing the crime.
 I ended up serving five years in Grendon, working on my son's death and the whole of my life.
 Eventually they sent me to a semi-open prison in Kent, where I served a further two years.
 I went through depression for a while, as all long-term lifers do when they first get out.
 My aim is to stay out for the rest of my life.

 And to give a voice to people who otherwise wouldn't have one.